SweetTddy/UltiLogger/README.md

 # Keylogger with screen recorder
 A keylogger that sends logs on email and records screen.
-Tested only on Windows

 # Installation